File Name Conventions for Regular People

 - no special characters, except the underscore

-_character - always use filename extensions:
+_character (and maybe sometimes the-character, as discussed below ) - always use filename extensions:

 Principled stand on the minus sign